 You may be prompted to log into RefWorks.
 After logging in, you should see the Import Complete message.

 Click on the Share button to find the persistent link for any resource on your result list.

 Copy the link and paste in Canvas or anywhere you choose.

 The vast majority of library databases are included in a Discovery search including all EBSCOhost databases, in addition to databases from publishers such as Alexander Street Press, Gale, Ovid, ProQuest, Sage, Taylor & Francis, Elsevier/ScienceDirect, Wiley, and more.
 Discovery also offers links to open access materials as provided by HathiTrust, JSTOR, and more.

 Discovery systems work to link data from many other systems to bring as many resources to the user as possible.
 By default, Discovery searches WorldCat.org, a growing catalog of millions of records from libraries across the globe including content from 100+ WilmU Library subscription databases.
 A few publishers and database vendors are still in the process of formatting their data so that it can be included in a Discovery search.
-Financial information databases including Mergent Intellect, Mergent Archives, Sports Market Analytics,,along with Security Management Practices and a few Gale databases contain content that cannot be searched in Discovery.
+Financial information databases including Mergent Intellect, Mergent Archives, Sports Market Analytics,,along with a few Gale databases contain content that cannot be searched in Discovery.
 These databases should be accessed individually from the A-Z list.

 WARNING: Search results will change from day to day as more records are added to Discovery.

 On your search results page, you will see print books and eBooks held by Wilmington University Library if you included both formats in your search.
 You can see whether the book is an eBook or print book by looking at the record.
 View eBook links are displayed for Wilmington University-subscribed eBooks.
 Clicking on the View eBook link takes you directly to the eBook.
 Print books will display a shelf location such as Stacks RT89.5 .T62 2017.
 This is the location of the book on the shelf in the Library.